renkun-ken/formattable/README.md

 ## Introduction

 Atomic vectors are basic units to store data.
 Some data can be read more easily with formatting.
 A numeric vector, for example, stores a group of percentage numbers yet still shows in the form of typical floating numbers.
-This package provides functions to create data structures with predefined formatting rules so that these objects stores the original data but are printed with formatting.
+This package provides functions to create data structures with predefined formatting rules so that these objects store the original data but are printed with formatting.

 The package provides several typical formattable objects such as `percent`, `comma`, `currency`, `accounting` and `scientific`.
 These objects are essentially numeric vectors with pre-defined formatting rules and parameters.
 For example,